Campervan depreciation – how much will my RV sell for?

 It will come as no surprise that price and mileage are key determinants of resale value.
 The younger and lower the mileage, the higher the value.
 While this is a well understood trend, there is more to the story.
 The age of a vehicle matters most when brand new.
 As new owners will confess, the biggest drop occurs the minute it leaves the showroom.
 The rate of the price drop then tapers off the older the vehicle gets.

-This would explain the price stability of the grey Japanese imports and their resistance to falling – despite age.
-Our data shows that once a vehicle reaches a certain age and is ULEZ compliant, this factor is largely irrelevant, leaving mileage as the most dominant (and of course condition).
-Interestingly our data shows that while mileage is a factor, this is only so over certain mileages – in the case of our data, once it is added 10-12,000 or more miles on the clock.
+This would explain the price stability of the grey Japanese imports prices.
+Our data shows that once a vehicle reaches a certain age and is ULEZ compliant, age is largely irrelevant provided it is not too high, leaving mileage as the most dominant factor, alongside condition.
+Mileage is only a factor if annual increases are over 10,000 miles.

 Graph 1.
 Resale price variations in relation to miles driven

 As Graph 1 shows, all of the vehicles surveyed that added under 10,000 miles since last sale, did not lose any value.
-Indeed, our data shows that under 10,000 miles, prices for Japanese import campervans can go up – especially for Hybrids.
+Indeed, our data shows that the prices for some of these Japanese import campervans can go up – especially for Hybrids.

 Electric vehicle price drop